Adrianto

 Biography

 Adrianto completed his Bachelor's degree in Economics from Universitas Indonesia and Master's in Public Policy and Management from Carnegie Mellon University.
 Before entering Carlson School of Management, Adrianto had worked in a government's organizational design unit in Indonesia for ten years and conducted studies on organizational health, job and workload analysis, and organizational design.
-His current research focuses on how production technologies and automation affect division of labor and specialization in the manufacturing sector, and the effect of ownership structure on employee well-being.
+His research focuses on the effects of technology and shared capitalism on the organization of work and employee well-being.

 Selected Works & Activities